wicseurope/WiCSeurope/joinus.md

         and disciplines.
       </p>
       <p class="join-text">
-Through our partnership with the [Psychonomic Society](https://www.psychonomic.org), WiCS+ is now accepting donations through the Psychonomic Society’s donation page.
+Through our partnership with the [[Psychonomic Society]](https://www.psychonomic.org), WiCS+ is now accepting donations through the Psychonomic Society’s donation page.
-This special link will designate donations to go directly to support WiCS+: [https://lnkd.in/dsiqKt-n](https://lnkd.in/dsiqKt-n)
+This special link will designate donations to go directly to support WiCS+: https://lnkd.in/dsiqKt-n
     </div>